 Is New Zealand vs Ireland on TV?
 Kick-off time, channel and how to watch summer tour

+Is New Zealand vs Ireland on TV today?
+Kick-off time, channel and how to watch summer tour

-Everything you need to know ahead of the first Test in Auckland
+Everything you need to know ahead of the second Test in Dunedin

-Ireland face New Zealand in a mouth-watering three-match Test series this summer, with the first Test coming early in the morning (UK time) on Saturday.

-The Irish had never defeated the All Blacks in 111 years of trying until a memorable 40-29 victory in Chicago in 2016 but have now won three of their last five fixtures against the three-time world champions.
+Ireland head to Dunedin for the second of three Tests against New Zealand on Saturday (kick-off 8.05am BST), looking to bounce back from a humbling defeat a week ago.

+The All Blacks had lost three of their previous six Tests heading into the series opener but as it turns out, reports of their demise had been greatly exaggerated.
+They withstood an early Ireland storm before crushing them in the 20 minutes before half-time to notch a comprehensive 42-19 victory.

 When is New Zealand vs Ireland?

-The first Test will be played at Eden Park in Auckland, New Zealand, on Saturday 2 July at 8.05am BST.
+The second Test will be played at Otago Stadium in Dunedin, New Zealand, on Saturday 9 July at 8.05am BST.

 Where can I watch it?